 The U.S.—one of the world’s leading peanut exporters

-The main markets for U.S. peanuts by value are Canada (39 percent), the EU-29 (24 percent), Mexico (16 percent), and Japan (two percent).
+The main markets for U.S. peanuts are Canada (25 percent), the EU- (24 percent), Mexico (23 percent), China/Vietnam (18 percent) and Japan (four percent).
 Exports continue to be important to the economic health of the U.S. peanut industry in helping to provide a more stable and competitive supply and demand situation.

 United Export Strategy